What is the Leadership Excel and Achievement Program (LEAP)?

-Institutions participating in this program include: Augusta University, Case Western Reserve University, Columbia University, Emory University, the Medical University of South Carolina, Rosalind Franklin University, Rush University, University of Cincinnati, University of Arizona, University of Alabama at Birmingham and West Virginia University.
+Institutions participating in this program include: Case Western Reserve University, Columbia University, Emory University, the Medical University of South Carolina, Rosalind Franklin University, Rush University, University of Cincinnati, University of Arizona, and University of Alabama at Birmingham.

 Learn more about how this new Case Western Reserve University program helps to bring more diversity to specialized nursing in this story on News 5 Cleveland.

 This one-year certificate program concentrates on science, understanding the professional role and scholarship.
 Upon successful completion of this one-year certificate program, graduates will be automatically enrolled in one of the doctoral-level CRNA programs at one of the affiliate institutions.
 Successful completion means LEAP admitted students need to earn an 80% or better in the required courses and participate in required activities.

 LEAP students must agree to attend the affiliate program that admits them following their successful completion of the certificate program.
 The affiliate CRNA programs may require relocation to attend.
 Students may indicate their preference of the affiliate program to attend, however, final decisions are made by the institutions.

 Tuition for the three semester program is by credit hour.
 The program is 16 credits.
 Tuition may be supplemented by scholarships and program sponsors.
 Travel expenses are additional.

 The LEAP program is offered remotely.
 For certain clinical observation courses, the LEAP program coordinators will assist with potential contact information for in-person shadowing in the student's home location if available.
 During the last semester of the program, activities will take place on one of the affiliate program’s campuses that students are required to complete successfully.